Steuben County Jail

 Some of the services provided to inmates include, but are not limited to, the following:

-We provide routine health care to inmates through the services of a license doctor and an LPN.
-The physician conducts weekly sick call.
-The jail nurse screens medical mental health requests, consults with the physician and then advises the jail staff on what health services need to be provided.
-Both the doctor and the nursing staff are contracted through Quality Correction Care.
-Mental health care is also provided by QCC on a routine basis.
+The Steuben County Jail provides arrangements for routine health care, as well as twenty-four (24) hour emergency medical, dental and psychological care, to inmates through the services of Quality Correctional Care.
+The jail nurse screens medical/dental and mental health requests form inmates, consults with the physician and then advises the jail staff on what medical, mental and dental health services need to be provided.
+Both the doctor and the nursing staff are contracted through Quality Correctional Care.